root-project/root/documentation/HttpServer/HttpServer.md

     serv->RegisterCommand("/Folder/Start", "DoSomthing()");

-It can be invoked with cmd.json request like:
+It can be invoked with `cmd.json` request like:

-    [shell] wget 'http://localhost:8080/Folder/Start/cmd.json' -O title.txt
+    [shell] wget http://localhost:8080/Folder/Start/cmd.json -O result.txt

 If command fails, `false` will be returned, otherwise result of gROOT->ProcessLineSync() execution